toolkit-for-ynab/toolkit-for-ynab/README.md

 1. Clone the repository.
 2. Install `node` and `yarn` (both are available through `brew`, tested with node-v6.9.1 and yarn-v0.24.6).
 You can manage different versions of Node with [nvm](https://github.com/creationix/nvm).
 3. Install Python 2.7 (Kango requires 2.7 specifically) and put it in your path so it's accessible with either `python` or `python2`.
 You can manage different Python versions with [pyenv](https://github.com/yyuu/pyenv).
+4. Ensure command line developer tools are installed `xcode-select --install`.
-4. Run `yarn install` within the folder you cloned.
+5. Run `yarn install` within the folder you cloned.
 This will install all the dependencies needed for the project.
-5. Run `./build` from within the folder you cloned which will build the toolkit.
+6. Run `./build` from within the folder you cloned which will build the toolkit, or run `./watch` which will monitor the project directory for changes and build automatically.
-6. Finished extensions for each platform are available in the `output` directory.
+7. Finished extensions for each platform are available in the `output` directory.
-7. Load it into Chrome as an unpacked extension, load it into Firefox via the .xpi file, or load it into Safari using the extension builder (Mac only).
+8. Load it into Chrome as an unpacked extension, load it into Firefox via the .xpi file, or load it into Safari using the extension builder (Mac only).

 **Windows**